Skip to navigation Skip to content

 • Send a Q888 letter to the customer and if applicable, their correspondence nominee.
 See the Resources page for approved letter text

-• Complete the manual review
+• Complete the review/activity

 Procedure ends here until evidence is supplied.